 In 1825 he was appointed by the YPS as Keeper of its Museum and draughtsman to the Society, commencing 1 January 1826.
-His salary of just £60 p.a. plus lecture fees was for 3 days a week, from 10am to 4pm, for nine months each year.
+His salary was £60 p.a. plus lecture fees for 3 days a week, from 10am to 4pm, for nine months each year.
 His career and social elevation were thus effectively launched by the Yorkshire Philosophical Society.
 Phillips proved to be an excellent lecturer.
 He toured extensively in the region, and characteristically donated half of his lecture fees for the purchase of display cabinets.
 He also made many donations of valuable specimens to the Society.

 In a somewhat bizarre incident in 1831 he was famously chased around the YPS Gardens by a bear that had escaped from the YPS menagerie.
 The bear was prudently offered to the newly opened Royal Zoological Gardens in London.
 The zoo accepted the gift, and instructed that the bear be sent to them as an outside passenger on the stage coach!

 Phillips made countless geological field trips throughout Yorkshire leading to major works specific to the county.
 These included Illustrations of the Geology of Yorkshire Part 1 (1829), which included a detailed geological map of eastern Yorkshire.
 Part 2, which covered the Mountain Limestone in the northwest of the county, followed in 1836.
-These remarkable volumes remained the main reference sources for Yorkshire geology until the mid 20th C. Also significant were The Rivers, Mountains, and Sea-Coast of Yorkshire (1853), The Flora of Yorkshire (1840), and a Geological Map of Yorkshire (1855) which included three cross sections of the strata.
+These remarkable volumes remained the main reference sources for Yorkshire geology until the mid 20th C. Also significant were The Rivers, Mountains, and Sea-Coast of Yorkshire (1853), and a Geological Map of Yorkshire (1855) which included three cross sections of the strata.